The State Of REITs: July 2017

 Source: SNL Financial

-Whether the equity raises are accretive can only be determined in a case by case basis, but such raises are almost universally dilutive in the near term.
+Whether the equity raises are accretive can only be determined in a case-by-case basis, but such raises are almost universally dilutive in the near term.

 Source: SNL Financial

-The largest offerings came from the growth areas; EQIX, CCI and UNIT are all in communications infrastructure, with SUI and HTA in manufactured homes and medical office respectively.
+The largest offerings came from the growth areas; Equinix REIT (NASDAQ:EQIX), Crown Castle International (NYSE:CCI), and Uniti Group (NASDAQ:UNIT) are all in communications infrastructure, with Sun Communities (NYSE:SUI) and Healthcare Trust Of America (NYSE:HTA) in manufactured homes and medical office, respectively.
 Essentially, capital raises of this nature will tend to move FFO/share growth into the out years and away from the current year.

 For this reason, we are inclined to believe that a portion of the weakness in FFO growth is a temporary timing issue.

 The third main cause of weak FFO growth among REITs is low cap rates.
 This, in my opinion, is the most deleterious as it is systemic and long lasting.
-Financially the impact on growth is fairly obvious in that lower cap rates directly make acquisitions contribute less to growth.
-Part of this is made up for with lower cost of debt, but this does not help the acquisitions that are fueled by retained cashflows or equity issuance.
-While the cost of debt has come down to match the low cap rates, the cost of equity remains the same as it has been over the past 3 years.
+Financially, the impact on growth is fairly obvious in that lower cap rates directly make acquisitions contribute less to growth.
+Part of this is made up for with lower cost of debt, but this does not help the acquisitions that are fueled by retained cash flows or equity issuance.
+While the cost of debt has come down to match the low cap rates, the cost of equity remains the same as it has been over the past three years.

-Since investors are not paying up to own REITs, equity capital has gotten more expensive relative to cap rates and in many cases cost of equity exceeds market cap rates on certain property types.
+Since investors are not paying up to own REITs, equity capital has gotten more expensive relative to cap rates, and in many cases, cost of equity exceeds market cap rates on certain property types.

-In a nutshell, growth by acquisition is generally less profitable than it has been for most of REIT history excluding a couple of asset pricing bubbles.
-This has caused more real estate companies to focus their attention on development and we have seen supply pick up in many areas across the REIT landscape.
+In a nutshell, growth by acquisition is generally less profitable than it has been for most of REIT history, excluding a couple of asset pricing bubbles.
+This has caused more real estate companies to focus their attention on development, and we have seen supply pick up in many areas across the REIT landscape.

-Demand for quality real estate is broadly good and in some cases good enough to overwhelm the supply for positive net absorption.
+Demand for quality real estate is broadly good and, in some cases, good enough to overwhelm the supply for positive net absorption.
 Below are our fundamental forecasts on the major REIT sectors.
 These forecasts are informed by my daily activities and observations as a REIT dedicated analyst, but please do not take them as gospel.
 As we saw with my REIT call a year ago, I can be wrong.

-Apartments: Overall steady fundamentals with slow to moderate same store growth.
+Apartments: Overall steady fundamentals with slow to moderate same-store growth.
 Healthy demand will be weakened by supply, particularly in top 25 MSAs.
 Location will be the primary desideratum of an apartment’s success.

-Industrial: High supply but even higher demand for strong same property NOI growth.
-While the conventional wisdom is that a warehouse can be built quickly, the permitting process can be rather tricky and modern logistics facilities require massive amounts of land.
+Industrial: High supply, but even higher demand for strong same property NOI growth.
+While the conventional wisdom is that a warehouse can be built quickly, the permitting process can be rather tricky, and modern logistics facilities require massive amounts of land.
 Those located in densely populated areas with less available land will likely fare better.

-Retail: In agreement with the market we do see a tough patch ahead for retail, but I think the nature of difficulty will be different than most are predicting.
+Retail: In agreement with the market, we do see a tough patch ahead for retail, but I think the nature of difficulty will be different than most are predicting.
 Retail REITs should be able to keep vacancy rates low, but it will require massive capex to morph existing locations into something shoppers want to experience.
 Those with healthy balance sheets and flexible management will outperform peers.

 Office: Employment data suggests better demand for office space, but employers are getting more savvy at reducing their footprint per employee.
 Oddly enough, office supply remains fairly high despite the tepid demand.
 We lean bearish on the sector.

 Hotels: 2017 RevPAR is all over the place, varying greatly month to month and by location.
-There could be some margin pressure from wage growth and we dislike the power that online travel agencies have to capture hotel’s revenue.
+There could be some margin pressure from wage growth, and we dislike the power that online travel agencies have to capture hotel’s revenue.
 That being said, I think there is opportunity in the deeply discounted hotel REITs as M&A is picking up.
 Those trading below NAV could have a nice payday.

 Storage: Consensus seems to be that strong demand will be matched by high supply leading to slow or moderate same store growth.
 We agree about the supply, but the strength of demand seems less certain to us.
 Thus, we are bearish on the sector with exception to those leveraged toward development.